Skip to main content

 Note

-Do not include the name of attribute columns you want to pass through in this parameter.
+Do not include the name of attribute columns you want to pass through unhashed in this parameter.
 Use the input_columns parameter to include those attribute columns.

 cross_region